zamannoor/LargeNumberAndMatrixMultiplication/README.md

 ## License

-This project is licensed under the [MIT License](https://mit-license.org)
+This project is released under the [MIT License](https://mit-license.org)